 - PLSC 230: Group Processes and Intergroup Relations in American Politics (undergraduate seminar)

-This seminar considers the role of groups and intergroup relations in American politics, and is organized into two parts.
+This seminar considers the role of group processes and intergroup relations in American politics, and is organized into two parts.
 The first part of the seminar draws on scholarship from political science, psychology, economics, and sociology to explore foundational concepts, theories, and debates in the study of how group processes shape political identity, political attitudes, and political behavior.
-The second part of the seminar delves deeper into ongoing scholarly debates on how group processes shape American politics in selected domains, including political discourse and deliberation, collective action, candidate evaluations in electoral campaigns, political representation, and political and policy development.
+The second part of the seminar delves deeper into research and ongoing scholarly debates on how groups shape American politics in selected domains, including selective exposure, political discourse and deliberation, collective action, mass evaluation of political candidates and incumbents, political representation, and political and policy development.

 At Columbia University (as Teaching Fellow)

 - Data Analysis and Statistics (undergraduate) -- Prof. John Huber, 2015